 Creating a business plan is one of the most crucial parts of creating a successful dropshipping store.
 As we touched on, the pool of competitors in certain dropshipping niches can feel quite full.
 This is why you need a plan – how will you stand out?

 Some incredible free tools can aid your research to find a less competitive but highly lucrative niche that stands out from the rest.
 Here are a few of them:

 - Google Trends.
 Google Trends is a goldmine of free information.
 Spend some time getting to know this tool and exploring keywords.
 You’ll want to find a niche or product that is consistently searched over time (i.e. has a relatively stable trend line) with a decently high search volume.
 This is a good indicator that a business in this niche has the potential to offer a sustainable path toward success.

 - US Patents and Trademarks.
 Use this database to ensure a product you’re looking to sell or the name you’re looking to sell it under aren’t already owned and protected intellectual property.

 - Answer the Public.
-This is an incredibly powerful tool that lets you search a potential niche and see what questions people are already searching for related to that keyword.
+This incredibly powerful tool lets you search a potential niche and see what questions people are already searching for related to that keyword.
 This may spark a niche, business, or product idea for you.
 You can conduct 1-2 free searches on Answer the Public per day.